BGDNick/trash/README.md

-# Our models to detect plastic and papar on the conveyer belt
+# Automatic Detection of Plastic and Paper on Conveyor Belt
+The repository contains models for automatic detection and classification of plastic and paper waste on a conveyor belt.
+The goal is to develop a systemthat can identify different types of derbis on the belt and make decisions on whether to discard each object.
+The models included in this repository are YOLOv8n, Detection Transformer by Facebook and YOLO NAS.
 ## 1. Creating the dataset
 ### 1.1 Problem
-We neeed to create a system for automatic detection of different types of waste on the conveyor belt.
-There are types of debris to be sorted from the belt and which must continue on their way.
-The model is required to detect the presence of trash on the conveyor belt, then classify each object individually and decide whether to discard the object or not.
-To simplify the task, we will classify only plastic and paper.
+The objective is to create a system for the automatic detection of various types of waste on a conveyor belt.
+The system needs to identify the presence of trash, classify each object individually, and make informed decisions on whether to discard the object or not.
+For simplicity, the classification task focuses on plastic and paper waste.
 ### 1.2 Labeling own photo

-Using computer vision annotation [tool](https://app.cvat.ai/tasks?page=1) 345 photos were labeled
+We labeled 345 photos using a computer vision annotation [tool](https://app.cvat.ai/tasks?page=1).
+The annotated photos are representative of the waste objects we aim to detect.

 <img src = "https://github.com/BGDNick/trash/blob/main/labeled_photo.png" width="800" height="800" />

-## 2. YOLO8
+## 2. YOLOv8n
 The [notebook](https://github.com/BGDNick/trash/blob/main/Yolo8_Detector.ipynb) describes the procedure for training and validation

 Here you can see the results: